Dhemaji district

-Dhemaji district (pronounced //deɪˈmɑ:ʤi// or //di:ˈmɑ:ʤi//) is an administrative district in the state of Assam in India.
+Dhemaji district (/deɪˈmɑ:ʤi/ or /di:ˈmɑ:ʤi/) is an administrative district in the state of Assam in India.
 The district headquarters are located in Dhemaji and commercial headquarters are located in Silapathar.
 Dhemaji covers an area of 3,237 km^{2} and has a population of 686,133 (as of 2011).
 The predominant religion is Hinduism, with Hindus comprising approximately 95.47% of the population.

 Etymology

 The district's name Dhemaji is derived from the Deori-Chutia word Dema-ji which means great water.
 The name is a reference to the region being prone to flooding.

 History

-The areas of the present district were part of the greater Chutia kingdom along with the Lakhimpur, Tinsukia, Jorhat, Dibrugarh and Sonitpur districts from the 12th century to the 16th century until the Ahom-Chutia conflict during the early period of the 16th century.
-The Ahoms created a new position Banlungia Gohain to control the area.
-Monuments built during the Chutia rule include the Malinithan, Garakhia Than, Bordoloni Than and Basudev temples.
+Medieval period

-Dhemaji became a fully-fledged district on 14 October 1989 when it was split from Lakhimpur district.
+The areas of the present district formed part of the Chutia kingdom, whose territory extended over much of the north bank of the upper Brahmaputra Valley as far as Biswanath district.
+Chutia rule in the wider region continued until the Ahom conquest of 1523–1524.
+Following the conquest, the Ahom administration created several new offices for the newly acquired territories, including the Bhatialia Gohain stationed at Habung, south of Dhemaji and Sadiyakhowa Gohain for the northern Dhemaji region.
+Archaeological and religious remains associated with Chutia rule in Dhemaji and the adjoining foothill region include Malinithan, Garakhia Than, Bordoloni Than, and the Rajakhana ruins and tank.